Well, I don’t know how the hell we got here, but here we are.

-So now I’m back to trying words, though using them to make sense of things is, and has been, challenging.
+So, anyway, now I’m back to trying words, though using them to make sense of things is, and has been, challenging.
 I’m a ruminator.
 It takes me a while to process things.
 I need time to think.
 I still need more time.
 But one of the ways I do the kind of thinking I find to be most helpful to myself is, in fact, writing.
 And cooking.
 And baking.
 Duh.

 So instead of starting with a thought or idea of where I’d like this post to go, I’m just going to think and type and go with it.
-As a lifelong overthinker I know this could get dodgy, but, meh, fuck it.
+As a lifelong overthinker I know this could get dodgy, but meh, fuck it.

 I’ve felt a slow, creeping fear since, well, forever, to be honest, but a fear devoted specifically to coronavirus unknowns since February.
 I wasn’t really talking about it, though, because I try to keep my fears to myself, and my therapist, as much as possible.
-I have it in my mind that people find hearing about them either exhausting or silly.
+I have it in my mind that people find hearing about my anxieties either exhausting or silly.
 At least, that’s the reaction I get from some.

 I get that to other people my fears might seem irrational, and I try to joke about them in an attempt to keep things lighthearted.
 But, to be honest: I don’t think they’re silly.
 Look, I’ve got an anxiety disorder and an active imagination—there’s always something to be afraid of.